-The following table matches the requirements from Part 66 and the means of compliance under the BGA CAO course:
+The following table matches the Part66L requirements and training compliance:

-Part 66 reference & requirement Training compliance On the Job Training [Appendix III] This publication describes the processes for for training with licensed sailplane engineers, and for Shall include a representative cross section of assessment.
+Requirement Training compliance Training This publication describes the processes for for training with licensed sailplane engineers, and for Shall include a representative cross section of assessment.
 This includes formal internal maintenance activities relevant to the aircraft type. maintenance courses.
-Shall include demonstrations using equipment, This publication mandates coverage of components, simulators, other training devices or aircraft. representative tasks and these to be performed on multiple types of sailplanes including mixed equipment Tasks defined in [Appendix II to the AMCs] noting five annual inspections.
-This publication includes a full list of tasks based on [Appendix II to the AMCs], TABLE B. SPECIFIC TASKS FOR SAILPLANES AND POWERED SAILPLANES On the Job Training [Appendix III] Shall include a representative cross section of maintenance activities relevant to the aircraft type.
-Shall include demonstrations using equipment, components, simulators, other training devices or aircraft.
-Tasks defined in [Appendix II to the AMCs] noting five annual inspections.
-Basic Experience [66.A.30(2)(b)(ii)] Trainee engaged for at least a year.
-This publication's 1 year of practical maintenance experience in operating aircraft covering a representative cross requirements cover a representative cross section of maintenance activities across several types of sailplanes. section of maintenance activities Work is part time including weekends or equivalent as long as the applicant has achieved a sufficient level of competency reference [AMC 66.A.30(a)] To be considered as recent experience; at least 50% of the required 12-month recent experience should be gained within the 12-month period prior to the date of application for the aircraft maintenance licence.
+Shall include demonstrations using equipment, This publication mandates coverage of components, simulators, other training devices or representative tasks and these to be performed on aircraft. multiple types of sailplanes including mixed equipment Five annual inspections.
+This publication includes suggested experience topics.
+Basic Experience Trainee engaged for at least a year.
+This publication's requirements cover a representative cross section of Normally at least 2 years of practical maintenance maintenance activities across several types of experience in operating aircraft covering a sailplanes.
+[66.A.30(2)(b)(ii)] representative cross section of maintenance activities.
+Note that it is possible to qualify with 1 year Work is part time including weekends or equivalent of experience, but the Part-66L privileges will be as long as the applicant has achieved a sufficient limited to non-complex maintenance. level of competency reference [AMC 66.A.30(a)] To be considered as recent experience; at least 50% of the required recent experience should be gained within the 12-month period prior to the date of application for the aircraft maintenance licence.
 The remainder of the recent experience should have been gained within the 7-year period prior to application.
 It must be noted that the rest of the basic experience required by 66.A.30 must be obtained within the 10 years prior to the application as required by 66.A.30(f).
-Basic Knowledge [66.A.25 and Appendix VII] Self-study based on directed reading and course The minimum requirement for Part66L L1 (composite materials. sailplanes) is a pass in 1L, 2L, 3L, 5L, 7L and 12L.
-Examinations taken via CAA e-examinations. sailplanes) is a pass in 1L, 2L, 3L, 5L, 7L and 12L.
+Basic Knowledge [66.A.25] Self-study based on directed reading and course The minimum requirement for Part66L L1 (composite materials. sailplanes) is a pass in 1L, 2L, 3L, 5L, 7L and 12L.
 Examinations taken via CAA e-examinations.

-4) Trainee entry requirements
+4) Requirements